Brideau/pokelyzer/README.md

 DROP TABLE public.pokemon_info;
 ```

-And then use the same Restore feature you used to load the database initially to load the pokemon_into_table_patch.tar file available in the repo.
+And then use the same Restore feature you used to load the database initially to load the [pokemon_into_table_patch.tar file](https://github.com/Brideau/pokelyzer/raw/master/patches/pokemon_info_table_patch.tar) available in patches folder above.

 ### Jul 27, 2016 ~11PM EDT